Validation

 — TypeLeaveOneOut(; loss=Dict())

 Leave-one-out validation.
-Optionally, specify loss
+Optionally, specify a dictionary of loss

-function from LossFunctions.jl
+functions from LossFunctions.jl

 for some of the variables.